bitcraze/crazyflie-clients-python/docs/development/zmq-server.md

 **Note**: When a host connects to a Crazyflie the log configurations are all deleted.
 So if you connect, set up log configurations, disconnect and then connect again the configurations will be deleted.

 Below is an example for creating a logging configuration and starting it.
 The configuration contains the two variables _pm.vbat_ and _stabilizer.roll_ that will be sent at 1 Hz.
-Data will be published to the [log data socket](#log_data).
+Data will be published to the [log socket](#log-socket).

 Each action for log configurations (create, start, stop, delete) will be broadcasted on the log data socket.
 Log data will also be boardcasted on the same socket.